Manish-bit18/DSA-Book/README.md

 Problem 1
 Problem 2
 Problem 3
-...
 ```

-Keeping the DSA data separate from the frontend and backend makes it easier to maintain and expand the problem collection.
+Using structured JSON files makes the DSA content easier to organize, maintain, and expand.

 ---